Young Sherlock Holmes: Production

 While the film is based on characters created by Sir Arthur Conan Doyle, the story is an original one penned by Chris Columbus.
 Though he admitted that he was "very worried about offending some of the Holmes purists", Columbus used the original Doyle stories as his guide.
 Of the creation of the film, Columbus stated:

 "The thing that was most important to me was why Holmes became so cold and calculating, and why he was alone for the rest of his life," Mr. Columbus explains.
 "That's why he is so emotional in the film; as a youngster, he was ruled by emotion, he fell in love with the love of his life, and as a result of what happens in this film, he becomes the person he was later."

-When Steven Spielberg came aboard the project he wanted to make certain the script had the proper tone and captured the Victorian era.
+When Steven Spielberg came aboard the project as an executive producer, he wanted to make certain the script had the proper tone and captured the Victorian era.
 He first had noted Sherlockian John Bennett Shaw read the screenplay and provide notes.
 He then had English novelist Jeffrey Archer act as script doctor to anglicize the script and ensure authenticity.

 The cast includes actors with previous associations to Sherlock Holmes.
-Nigel Stock, who played Professor Waxflatter, portrayed Dr. Watson alongside both Douglas Wilmer and Peter Cushing in the BBC series of the 1960s.
+Nigel Stock, who played Professor Waxflatter, portrayed Dr. John Watson alongside both Douglas Wilmer and Peter Cushing in the BBC series of the 1960s.
 Patrick Newell, who played Bentley Bobster, played both PC Benson in 1965's A Study in Terror as well as Inspector Lestrade in 1979's Sherlock Holmes and Doctor Watson.
-As well, cast member Alan Cox's father, actor Brian Cox, would later have a connection: he would play Dr. Joseph Bell, the inspiration for Holmes, in the television film The Strange Case of Sherlock Holmes & Sir Arthur Conan Doyle.
+As well, cast member Alan Cox's father, actor Brian Cox, would later have a connection: he would play Dr. Joseph Bell, the inspiration for Holmes, in the 2005 television film The Strange Case of Sherlock Holmes & Sir Arthur Conan Doyle.

-Stop motion was used for the harpy sequence, while the pastry creatures that attacks Watson were rod puppets shot against a blue-screen.
+Stop motion was used for the harpy sequence, while the pastry creatures that attack Watson (Cox) were rod puppets shot against a blue-screen.
 The pastries were live action, but filmed with fewer frames per second, sometimes as low as eight.
 The film is notable for including the first fully computer-generated photorealistic animated character, a knight composed of elements from a stained glass window.
 This effect was the first CG character to be scanned and painted directly onto film using a RGB laser.
-The effect was created by Lucasfilm's Industrial Light & Magic and John Lasseter.
+The effect was created by John Lasseter and Pixar, then a division of Lucasfilm.

 The fencing scenes were shot at Penshurst Place in Kent.

-In the United Kingdom and Australia, the film was titled Young Sherlock Holmes and the Pyramid of Fear; while in Italian "Pyramid of fear" (Piramide di paura), in Spanish and in French "The secret of the pyramid" (El secreto de la pirámide, Le secret de la pyramide), and in German "The Secret of the Hidden Temple" (Das Geheimnis des verborgenen Tempels) there was no hint to Sherlock Holmes.
+In the United Kingdom and Australia, the film was titled Young Sherlock Holmes and the Pyramid of Fear; while in Italian Pyramid of Fear (Piramide di paura), in Spanish and in French The Secret of the Pyramid (El secreto de la pirámide, Le secret de la pyramide) and in German The Secret of the Hidden Temple (Das Geheimnis des verborgenen Tempels), which contained no hint to Sherlock Holmes.